 PL Capital, LLC (“PL Capital”) was formed by Richard Lashley and John Palmer in 1996 to focus on the banking industry.
 Messrs.
 Lashley and Palmer have devoted their entire professional careers to the banking and financial services sector, initially through their experience at KPMG LLP, the world’s leading provider of professional services to the banking and financial services sector, in the 1980’s and early 1990’s, and then with PL Capital since its founding in 1996.
 PL Capital focuses on publicly traded U.S. banks and thrifts with market capitalizations ranging from $50 million to $3 billion.
 PL Capital is one of the few investment firms in the U.S. which utilizes shareholder activism to improve the performance and strategic direction of the banks and thrifts in which it invests.

 In order to capitalize on this opportunity, in January 1996 PL Capital formed its first private investment partnership, the Financial Edge Fund, L.P. (“the Partnership”).
 The Partnership invests primarily in publicly traded and privately placed equity and debt securities of banks, thrifts and other financial services companies.
 PL Capital subsequently launched the Financial Edge-Strategic Fund, L.P. in 1998, Goodbody/PL Capital, L.P. in 2000 and the PL Capital/Focused Fund, L.P. in 2004 (collectively, the “Partnerships”).
-In 2016, PL Capital formed the PL Capital Plus Fund, L.P. to focus on consolidation in the large community and regional bank space.
 The Partnerships are available to qualified individuals, corporations, pension plans, IRAs, Keoghs and trusts.

 JOHN W. PALMER, Principal